 Any work which involves having contact with children, an adult who is disadvantaged or in need of special care, support, or protection because of age, disability, or risk of abuse or neglect, or an adult accessing a service provided to disadvantaged people, may be classified as "working with vulnerable groups”.

 With the rapid growth in population, there is an increased threat to the safety of the residents of Australia, but also an increasing need of health carers as well.
-Safety is one of the biggest reasons why employment screening is an integral part of the aged care industry in Australia.
+Safety is one of the biggest reasons why police check in aged care is an integral part of this industry in Australia.

 The Department of Health and Ageing implemented police clearance requirements for Commonwealth-funded aged care organizations or Approved Providers in the year 2007 under the Aged Care Act 1997.